 This article explains how to copy assets to save time when documenting a new client.
 For instructions on how to copy documents, refer to Quick guide for documents instead.

 As an example of how you might use this feature, suppose you want to create boilerplate password templates that you can copy from one organization to another.
 You could create a password as a template somewhere in your account and copy it as needed.
 This ensures that all information, other than the unique username and password, is the same from client to client.
 The benefit of consistency is that it makes it faster and easier to search, filter, and sort data.

 Some other ways you might use this feature:

 - You accidentally create a duplicate organization.
-If there is not a lot of data to move, you could just copy the data from one organization into the other, and then delete the source organization.
+If there is not a lot of data to move, you could just copy the data from one organization to the other, and then delete the source organization.

 - You're working with a client who wants to split into two separate companies.
-You can create a new organization and then copy the relevant assets into the new organization before deleting them out of the source organization.
+You can create a new organization and then copy the relevant assets to the new organization before deleting them out of the source organization.

 By default, the new asset will have the same security permissions as the original asset.
-Note: If someone could see the original asset but can't see the new asset, check that they have access to the containing organization.

 - You need a Creator role or above to copy data.

 - Open the asset you want to copy.

 - Click the Copy button in the top-right corner of the screen to open the copy dialog box.